sailoog/openplotter-documentation/en/README.md

 * **True Heading**.
 Calculate true heading from magnetic variation and magnetic heading.
 * **True Wind**.
 Calculate true wind from apparent wind and either speed through water (speed log) or speed over ground (GPS).
 * **Rate Of Turn**.
 Calculate the rate the ship is turning.
+* **Actions System**.
+Compare a custom value with any data flowing through your system and use it as a trigger to run multiple predefined actions.
 * **Custom Switches**.
-Connect external switches and link them with multiple actions (reset, shutdown, start/stop actions and services...)
+Connect external switches and link them with actions.
 * **Handle External Devices**.
 Relays, LEDs, buzzers ...
 * **System Time Tools**.
 Set the system time from NMEA data and set the time zone easily.
 * **Startup Programs**.
 Select some program parameters to automatically launch at start.